justonly011298/Mathematics-and-Physics/README.md

 # Mathematics_and_Physics
-Various notes on mathematics and physics organized in several volumes.
-This project is currently incomplete and will remain so for quite some time.
+Various notes on mathematics and physics organized in several volumes. **This project is currently incomplete and will remain so for quite some time**.
+I am actively working on it, but the end goal is big.
+Recently I've updated the geometry to be b5 paper (9 inches by 6 inches) and some of the older notes that I have not yet gotten to will have equations falling out of the margins.
+I've also rewritten several environments for displaying and emphasizing theorems and definitions, but this means some of the older ones will be poorly formatted.
+I am working to getting this project both aesthetically appealing and mathematically accurate.
+Suggestions are more than welcome.

 The books are currently arranged as follows:

 ## Foundations
 Notes on set theory, logic, model theory, arithmetic, and the structure of the